rudy880719/apache_solr-Backdrop-Port/README.txt

 Now, you should enable the "Apache Solr framework" and "Apache Solr search" modules.
-Check that you can connect to Solr at ?q=admin/setting/apachesolr Now run cron on your Drupal site until your content is indexed.
+Check that you can connect to Solr at ?q=admin/setting/apachesolr Now run cron on your Backdrop site until your content is indexed.
 You can monitor the index at ?q=admin/settings/apachesolr/index

 The solrconfig.xml that comes with this modules defines auto-commit, so it may take a few minutes between running cron and when the new content is visible in search.

-To use facets you should download facetapi http://drupal.org/project/facetapi This module will allow you to define and set facets next to your search pages.
+To use facets you should download facetapi https://backdropcms.org/project/facetapi This module will allow you to define and set facets next to your search pages.
 Once this module is enabled, enable blocks for facets first at Administer > Site configuration > Apache Solr > Enabled filters